alaaroumeeh/Binary-Share/README.txt

 	Receiver() procedure operates receival of files on stream#2 in thread#2.
 	Log files client.log and host.log are created to record events and debug errors.

-Warning: Sender() uses "Send&Sleep" method to send multiple files: Send,sleep(5),Send.
+Update: Send method changed to "Sendfile-Endfile-Sendfile".

 Usage:
 	Launch host.py file on a node.
 Server socket is bound to all interfaces